Intermesh/groupoffice-docs/using/calendar.rst

 Sharing
 -------

 Sharing calendars works similar to the :ref:`default procedure <sharing>`.
+By default calendars are only visible to the calendar owner.
+You can change that at the :ref:`default-permissions`.

 But there is something special to note with inviting participants.
 When someone invites another Group-Office user, the event will be scheduled in a tentative